 Social Media and online reviews, when used effectively, can help grow your business.

 We tell clients social media marketing is best explained as public relations and marketing all rolled into one.
 Social Media platforms allow you to have a two-way conversation about your business with clients and/or customers.
-This can help your business or hurt your business, especially when it comes to online reviews sites like Google, Facebook, and Yelp.
+These platforms and other online conversations include customer reviews, which can either help or hurt your business, especially when it comes to sites like Google, Facebook, and Yelp.

 - Reputation management through social listening